Hackquantumcpp/camp/README.md

-This is an app engaged in amateur pollster aggregation on both the national and state level.
+## Centralized Aggregate and Model of Polls (CAMP)

+CAMP is a lightweight web-based poll aggregator for the 2024 US presidential election.
+It displays trends and averages for both national and state-level polling.